Raspberry Whipped Cream Cake Jars

 Adorable: I love cake jars because they are so cute!
 Not only are these adorable, but these are such easy cake jars to make.

 Easy: This is such an easy summer dessert!
-I use vanilla cake and whipped cream frosting which is so light.
-These easy cake jars are topped with fresh raspberries.
+I use simple vanilla cake and whipped cream frosting which is so light.
+These cake jars are topped with fresh raspberries.
 But, you can use any summer fruit you have on hand.
 Blueberries, strawberries, blackberries, they would all be delicious!
 Or even a mix!

 Summer Dessert: These Raspberry Whipped Cream Cake Jars make the perfect summer dessert.
 Light vanilla cake is mixed with whipped cream frosting, which is incredibly fluffy and light.
 Not only that, but whipped cream frosting needs to be chilled so these easy cake jars make a delicious cool dessert that's perfect for a summer night.